ChristianJ52/Energy-Usage-Predictor/README.md

 - **Left (scatter plot):** Predicted vs. actual energy use.
-  The red line shows a “perfect” prediction — points on this line would mean the model guessed exactly right.
+  The red line shows a “perfect” prediction,points on this line would mean the model guessed exactly right.
 - **Right (bar chart):** Absolute error for each prediction.
   Lower bars = closer to the actual usage.